Guide General

 Key Characteristics:

-• Complex calculation based on bit count
+• Logarithmic calculation based on address bits held

 • Separate IPv4 and IPv6 fee assessment